Ketamine - A Brief History, its Uses, and Possible Future

 1950's Anethesia PCP

-In the 1950's doctors were trying to create or find a drug that would allow ‘ideal’ anesthetic agents with analgesic properties to be performed in ways that would ease the pain of surgeries and other pain management situations.
-Originally PCP or (phencyclidine) was discovered by Parke-Davis and Company's laboratories in Detroit, Michigan, USA.
+In the 1950’s doctors and chemists were working to synthesize new anesthetic drugs with analgesic properties.
+Physicians needed a better way to reduce surgery pain and treat a variety of pain management situations.
+Originally PCP (phencyclidine) was discovered by Parke-Davis and Company's laboratories in Detroit, Michigan, USA. and appeared to meet these criteria.

-Although PCP was beneficial in providing analgesia in animals, some problems developed with the animals tested.
+Although PCP was effective at providing analgesia in animals, some problems developed with the animals tested.
 Muscle relaxation was poor, among other symptoms.
 It was the hope that human trials would prove more effective.
-PCP was given a trade name of Sernyl and started being used.
-Although Sernyl was proved to be a powerful anesthesia, there were many side effects of the use of the drug that proved to make the experience worse than with other drugs that have been used.
-Over time it was determined that the drug was not suitable for use.
+PCP was given the trade name of Sernyl and started being used on patients.
+Although Sernyl proved to be a powerful anesthesia, there were many side effects that proved undesirable and overall, patients experienced more adverse side effects than comparable medications.
+As a result, it was determined that the PCP was not suitable as an anesthetic with analgesic properties.

 1960's Ketamine is Created